 I made a vow this year that I would attempt to make gnocchi.
 It is September and I have finally accomplished this goal.
 Just between you and me it didn’t look like it would happen.
-I will admit I had a secret fear of these soft little pieces of pasta.
+I will admit I had a secret fear of these soft little pieces of pasta, an especially Pumpkin Gnocchi as they’re so much softer.

 The only reason I have finally faced my fear is Mr GG made a special request.
 I asked him what he felt like for dinner the other night.
 He usually NEVER gives me any suggestions when I ask this question, so I was surprised when he said Pumpkin Gnocchi with a Sage Brown Butter Sauce.